wilgao09/DisOrganized/README.md

 # DisOrganized

+A whiteboard/diagramming tool hybrid.

+## Features

+-   Privacy (whiteboards aren't stored on a cloud, but rather run out of your machine)
+-   Multiplayer support
+-   Flexible plugin API

 ## Building

-This project currently only supports Windows.
-To build this project, run `built.bat` in cmd.
-It is expected that you have the following:
+Build this project by running `python build.py`.
+It is expected that you have the following installed:

--   npm/node
 -   go

-When the project is built, a shortcut titled `DisOrganized.lnk` will appear in the top level directory
+-   node/npm
+-   tsc

+After building, the executable can be found in `build/out/client-win32-x64` or your platform equivalent.